PantalaLabs/taste-flavor/README.md

 to wait until they sent the full Mood or asked to contact them later.
 ```
 UPDATES:
+<li>10/31/2019<br>
+  The new proto is build and running<br>
+  The cv sequencer was coded and it creates very nice melodies<br>
+  The second WaveTrigger arrived.It will be tested this week<br>

 <li>10/26/2019<br>
   Very good news.
 They arrived all together: <br>